BrunodaSilvaLeite/Github_First_Repository_Challenge/README.md

 </p>

 ## 💻 Project
-The first challenge of the Github repository is a challenge made by [Digital Innovation](https://web.digitalinnovation.one), where the intention is to create the first repository
+The "first challenge of the Github repository" is a challenge made by [Digital Innovation](https://web.digitalinnovation.one), where the intention is to create the first repository

 ## :memo: License